 Regarding your nostrils, it is possible to narrow them using what are called base incisions.
 The most common incision is made at the junction of your nostril and your cheek.
 In other cases, the incision is made between the nostril base and the columella.
 This is called a sill incision.
 Still in other cases, a combination of these incisions is used to narrow the bottom of the nose.

 Despite the fact that it has been 10 weeks since your procedure, you are still very early in the recovery process.
 We routinely wait a full year before "finally" assessing the results.
 However, you are showing some imbalance between the middle of the nose (where there is only cartilage) and the bone.
 It can be a result of the bones being wider or the cartilage being more narrow - sometimes a combination of both.
 Having no pre-op photo and the fact that you are smiling in the photo it makes it more difficult to give an answer.
 I would discuss this with your surgeon and adding an alar base reduction is possible with the ultimate goal of a balanced nasal shape.

 Vincent Marin, MD, FACS

 Slanted Right Nasal Bone

-What your looking at is your right nasal bone.
+What you're looking at is your right nasal bone.
 It could be that the bone was not brought in enough or the upper lateral cartilage has collapsed in.
-Narrowing your nostrils would require an incision in the intranasal sill ( the skin between your nostril and your columella.
+Narrowing your nostrils would require an incision in the intranasal sill (the skin between your nostril and your columella).

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.